RayaneCTX/ECE264-Summer-2021/PA02/README.md

 #### Return Value

 This function has no return value, and instead prints the converted number to `stdout`.
-If any failure occurred while converting the number, however, the program is aborted (i.e. `exit()` is called).
+If any failure occurred while converting the number, however, the function should return without printing anything.

 #### Examples